What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Revenge:

-Revenge appears to be one of the principal reasons for people to decide to catfish others.
-Ditched lovers, ex-friends, enemies, etc. with time on hand might become catfishes.
+Revenge appears to be one of the principal reasons people decide to catfish others.
+Ditched lovers, ex-friends, enemies, etc., with time on hand, might become catfishes.

 The catfishing phenomenon can be observed all over the internet, including social media sites, dating sites, etc. These people make use of the information they know about the victims and try to impress them.